12 Overloading [over]

 or, if not that,

-• S1 and S2 differ only in their qualification conversion ([conv.qual]) and yield similar types T1 and T2, respectively, where T1 can be converted to T2 by a qualification conversion.
+• S1 and S2 differ only in their qualification conversion ([conv.qual]) and yield similar types T1 and T2, respectively (where a standard conversion sequence that is a reference binding is considered to yield the cv-unqualified referenced type), where T1 and T2 are not the same type, and const T2 is reference-compatible with T1 ([dcl.init.ref])

 or, if not that,